Doctoral Degree Program

 the emphasis on behavioral ecology, evolution, functional morphology,

-is to create students who are broadly trained and uniquely capable
+is to create scientists who are broadly trained and uniquely capable

 of asking questions and solving problems at the interface of these